-Over time, Pastor David’s Redmond based Washington Cathedral started using Camp Casey for several of their groups and retreats - both winter and summer church retreats, men’s retreat, and leadership retreats.
-“When we arrive at Camp Casey, it’s like a family visit,” says Pastor David, “the staff are very friendly and supportive.
+Over time, Pastor David’s Redmond-based Washington Cathedral started using Camp Casey for several of their groups and retreats - both winter and summer church retreats, men’s retreat, and leadership retreats.
+“When we arrive at Camp Casey, it’s like a family visit.” says Pastor David, “The staff are very friendly and supportive.
 They are like our brothers and sisters.”

-The agenda for the 4 days at Camp Casey was divided into gatherings for breakfast, energy and praise music sessions, and breakout sessions.
+The agenda for the four days at Camp Casey was divided into gatherings for breakfast, energy and praise music sessions, and breakout sessions.
 Afternoons were open to what was billed as “free time and/or adventures”.
 Pastor David listed several local favorites as suggestions:

 · Explore Lavender Wind Farm on North Beach Road